timstephens24/cloudflare-ddns/README.md

  - [icanhazip.com](http://icanhazip.com/) for making grabbing your public IP from a script super easy.
  - [thatjpk](https://github.com/thatjpk/) for the initial releases of this project.
+ - [adrienbrignon](https://github.com/adrienbrignon/) for his fork that all this code except the Dockerfile.